osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/content/configuration/data-source-discovery.md

 # Data source discovery

 A discovery against the data source of a Structured Data Files adapter allows you to specify the optional **query** parameter.
-The query discovers the contents of the data source and narrows down the scope of the discovery.
+The query discovers the contents of the data source and narrows the scope of the discovery.
 You can add the discovered items to the data selection.

 ## Structured Data Files query string